GoogleCloudDataproc/hive-bigquery-connector/README.md

 * Reading from views is **disabled** by default.
 In order to enable it, set the `viewsEnabled` configuration property to `true`.

+## Authentication

+The connector needs an instance of a GoogleCredentials in order to connect to the BigQuery APIs.

+By default on Dataproc, the connector automatically uses the cluster service account's credentials.

+There are multiple options to override the default behavior and to provide custom credentials:

+* Set the path to a service account's JSON private key in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+* Set the path to a service account's JSON private key in the `bq.credentials.file` configuration property.
+* Set a base64-encoded service account JSON private key in the `bq.credentials.key` configuration property.
+* Set the fully qualified class name of a custom [access token provider]((https://github.com/GoogleCloudDataproc/spark-bigquery-connector/tree/master/bigquery-connector-common/src/main/java/com/google/cloud/bigquery/connector/common/AccessTokenProvider.java)) implementation in the `bq.access.token.provider.fqcn` configuration property.
+The class must be implemented in Java or other JVM languages such as Scala or Kotlin.
+It must either have a no-arg constructor or a constructor accepting a single `java.util.String` parameter.
+This parameter can be supplied using the `bq.access.token.provider.config` configuration property.
+If the property is not set then the no-arg constructor will be called.
+The JAR containing the implementation class should be on the cluster's classpath.
+* Define service account impersonation for specific users, specific groups, or for all users that run the Hive query by default using below properties:

+    - `bq.impersonation.service.account.for.user.<USER_NAME>` (not set by default)

+      The service account to be impersonated for a specific user.
+You can specify multiple properties using that pattern for multiple users.

+    - `bq.impersonation.service.account.for.group.<GROUP_NAME>` (not set by default)

+      The service account to be impersonated for a specific group.
+You can specify multiple properties using that pattern for multiple groups.

+    - `bq.impersonation.service.account` (not set by default)

+      Default service account to be impersonated for all users.

+  If any of the above properties are set then the service account specified will be impersonated by generating a short-lived credentials when accessing BigQuery.

+  If more than one property is set then the service account associated with the username will take precedence over the service account associated with the group name for a matching user and group, which in turn will take precedence over default service account impersonation.

+* For simpler applications where access token refresh is not required, pass the access token itself with the `bq.access.token` configuration property.
+You can generate an access token by running `gcloud auth application-default print-access-token`.

 ## Known issues and limitations

 * The `UPDATE`, `MERGE`, and `DELETE`, and `ALTER TABLE` statements are currently not supported.